panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 `mySize` having `Sizes.Small` enum value, isn't equal to `new Sizes('small')`. `Sizes.Small` and `new Sizes('small')`, even having the same `#value`, are different object instances.

-If classes are you thing, you might use the class based enums.
+If classes are your thing, you might use the class-based enums.

-Class based enums are not protected from overwriting or accessing of a non-existing enum value.
+Class-based enums are not protected from overwriting or accessing a non-existing enum value.

 ```javascript
 class Sizes {